Luke 19:28-40 Christ’s Royal Entry into Jerusalem

 35 And they brought it to Jesus, and they threw their garments on the colt, and put Jesus on it.
 36 And as He was going, they were spreading their garments in the road.
 37 And as He was now approaching, near the descent of the Mount of Olives, the whole multitude of the disciples began to praise God joyfully with a loud voice for all the miracles which they had seen.
 (Luke 19:35-37)

-Two different crowds converged on the path Jesus, mounted on the colt, used to slowly ascend to Jerusalem.
-The first crowd set off with Jesus when He left Bethany for Jerusalem.
-This group broadly gained excitement from Jesus’ gift of life to Lazarus.
-Even the Pharisees plotted Lazarus’ death, seeing so many Jews believed in Jesus.
+Two distinct crowds converged on the path that Jesus, mounted on the colt, took to ascend slowly to Jerusalem.
+The first crowd departed with Jesus when He left Bethany for Jerusalem.
+This group was largely filled with excitement over Jesus’ gift of life to Lazarus.
+The Pharisees even plotted to kill Lazarus, as many Jews had come to believe in Jesus.
 “But the chief priests took counsel that they might put Lazarus to death also; because on account of him many of the Jews were going away, and were believing in Jesus” (John 12:10-11).

-John 11 is the only Gospel recording because the Jews became highly excited about Jesus.
-We need to think back to when Jesus fed the 5000.
+John 11 is the only Gospel that records the Jews' heightened excitement about Jesus.
+We should recall the time when Jesus fed the 5000.
 The crowd insisted on making Jesus King (John 6:15), but He refused.
-But now, Jesus allowed their chants to escort Him into Jerusalem as King.
-He would not get a welcome from those living in Jerusalem, curious as they might be, but from the outsiders visiting Jerusalem due to the Passover feast.
-They saw Jesus’ miracles and acclaimed His greatness.
+However, now Jesus allowed their chants to accompany Him into Jerusalem as King.
+He would not receive a welcome from the locals in Jerusalem, no matter how curious they might be, but from the visitors coming to Jerusalem for the Passover feast.
+They witnessed Jesus’ miracles and proclaimed His greatness.

 12 On the next day the great multitude who had come to the feast, when they heard that Jesus was coming to Jerusalem, 13 took the branches of the palm trees, and went out to meet Him, and began to cry out (John 12:12-13).

-So we see them throwing their garments on the colt and the ground ahead of the colt.
-Their excitement increased when the ascending group met up with the multitude descending from Jerusalem with the palm branches.
-John tells us why the palms became part of the official name, describing “Palm Sunday.”
+We see them throwing their garments on the colt and on the ground ahead of it.
+Their excitement grew when the ascending group met the multitude descending from Jerusalem with palm branches.
+John explains why the palms became part of the official name, describing “Palm Sunday.”

-Perhaps, Bethany, only two miles off from Jerusalem, some followers had earlier that day gone to Jerusalem to tell people about Jesus, Lazarus’ resurrection, and that Jesus was coming.
-Everyone was looking for Him, but this time, Jesus did not come in stealth but in open shouts, declaring His glorious ways.
-So we find the two large crowds of people joining together along the path, finding complete agreement and starting to acclaim Jesus’ greatness because of the miracles they had seen.
+Perhaps, Bethany, only two miles from Jerusalem, some followers had earlier that day gone to the city to tell people about Jesus, Lazarus’ resurrection, and that Jesus was coming.
+Everyone was looking for Him, but this time, Jesus did not come in stealth; rather, He declared His glorious ways with open shouts.
+We find the two large crowds of people joining together along the path, united in their acclaim of Jesus’ greatness because of the miracles they had witnessed.

 We can only understand the power of the cross in light of Jesus’ kingship.
-The mounted colt ride became Jesus’ coronation ride into His city to assume kingship.
-He was unabashedly hailed as king, partly through the people’s excitement when they saw Jesus command Lazarus to rise from the dead but also from others who had seen His miracles and enjoyed His teaching.
-But it is doubtful whether they really understood the implications of the words they customarily chanted, being part of the Hallel, Psalms 113-118, sung by the pilgrims coming into Jerusalem for the Passover.
+The mounted colt ride became Jesus’ coronation procession into His city to assume kingship.
+He was openly hailed as king, partly due to the people’s excitement when they saw Jesus command Lazarus to rise from the dead, but also because of others who had witnessed His miracles and appreciated His teaching.
+However, it is questionable whether they truly understood the implications of the words they regularly chanted, which are part of the Hallel, Psalms 113-118, sung by the pilgrims coming into Jerusalem for the Passover.

 Are you a believer in Jesus?
-Do you recognize Jesus only as a good teacher?
-This is insufficient.
-Crowds testified that Jesus raised Lazarus, even though Lazarus was wrapped in cloths and left dead for four days.
-You might not believe it, but they saw this miracle.
-Even the Pharisees did not deny the miracle but instead plotted to get rid of Lazarus.
+Do you view Jesus merely as a good teacher?
+This falls short.
+Crowds testified that Jesus raised Lazarus, even though Lazarus had been wrapped in cloths and left dead for four days.
+You may not believe it, but they witnessed this miracle.
+Even the Pharisees did not deny the miracle; instead, they plotted to eliminate Lazarus.

-The heir to the throne, the Son of David, the Promised King, the Messiah was going through Jerusalem’s gate with all the fanfare, sitting upon the colt as the coming king chanting Psalm 118.
+The heir to the throne, the Son of David, the Promised King, the Messiah, was passing through Jerusalem’s gate with all the fanfare, seated upon the colt as the coming king, chanting Psalm 118.

 19 Open to me the gates of righteousness; I shall enter through them, I shall give thanks to the LORD.
 20 This is the gate of the LORD; The righteous will enter through it.
 (Psalms 118:19-20)

-Amidst all the traumatic events surrounding Jesus’ death on the cross, we are not to lose sight of Jesus entering His gates as King.
-This was, after all, the charge against Jesus, nailed above Him on the cross, “King of the Jews” (Mark 15:26), even written in three languages.
-The Jewish leaders didn’t like how everyone walking up to Jerusalem would see this sign and protest, but the Romans prevailed over their objection.
-The sign stood firm again, affirming His coronation.
-This scene, although powerful, is succeeded by a much more incredible spectacle recorded within heaven’s portals.
+Amidst all the traumatic events surrounding Jesus’ death on the cross, we must not lose sight of His entrance as King.
+This was, after all, the charge against Jesus, nailed above Him on the cross: “King of the Jews” (Mark 15:26), written in three languages.
+The Jewish leaders didn’t like that everyone approaching Jerusalem would see this sign and protest, but the Romans prevailed over their objections.
+The sign remained firm, affirming His coronation.
+This powerful scene is followed by an even more incredible spectacle recorded within heaven’s portals.

 “After these things I looked, and behold, a great multitude, which no one could count, from every nation and all tribes and peoples and tongues, standing before the throne and before the Lamb, clothed in white robes, and palm branches were in their hands; and they cry out with a loud voice, saying, “Salvation to our God who sits on the throne, and to the Lamb.”
 And all the angels were standing around the throne and around the elders and the four living creatures; and they fell on their faces before the throne and worshiped God, saying, “Amen, blessing and glory and wisdom and thanksgiving and honor and power and might, be to our God forever and ever.
 Amen.”
 (Rev 7:9-12)

-Notice this fantastic conclusion to the celebration and waving of palm branches high in the sky acclaiming Jesus as King.
-Please carefully note that the great multitude is now not just pilgrims to Jerusalem who believe in Jesus but those worldwide who see Jesus as their Savior and Lord.
-Revelation potently presents the multitudes acclaiming, “Salvation to our God who sits on the throne, and to the Lamb.”
-It is a true sign of how the heroic and proud king (“sits on the throne) went to die for His people so that those around the world could be part of His blessed kingdom.
+Notice this fantastic conclusion to the celebration, with palm branches waving high in the sky, acclaiming Jesus as King.
+Please note that the great multitude now consists not only of pilgrims to Jerusalem who believe in Jesus but also of those worldwide who see Him as their Savior and Lord.
+Revelation powerfully presents the multitudes acclaiming, “Salvation to our God who sits on the throne, and to the Lamb.”
+It is a true sign of how the heroic and proud King (“sits on the throne ") went to die for His people so that those around the world could be part of His blessed kingdom.

-Jesus was not just a good teacher but a valiant King who took on the sins of His people and died for them.
-Jesus is King and demands worship, not just a small indebted part of your life.
-He asks for your whole devotion and is indeed worthy of it.
+Jesus was not only a great teacher but also a valiant King who took on the sins of His people and sacrificed Himself for them.
+Jesus is the King and calls for worship, not merely a small portion of your life.
+He asks for your complete devotion and is truly worthy of it.

 3.)
 Jesus’ Sovereign Reign (Luke 19:38-40)